Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Distributional Distance-Based Cost

 Traditional LQR based solutions are not applicable to the minimization of the objective function, Eq. \eqref{modifiedL2}, since the $L_2^2$ terms are nonquadratic \cite{11}.
 The minimization of the objective function in discrete time is

 where ${\bf u}_k=[({\bf u}_{f,k}^1)^T,\cdots,({\bf u}_{f,k}^{N_f})^T]^T$ is the collection of all control variables.
-Therefore, control solutions are found by either using ILQR where the objective function is quadratized by taking a Taylor series approximation about a nominal trajectory or using model predictive control where solutions to the nonquadratic objective function are found using optimization techniques.
+Therefore, control solutions are found by either using DDP where the objective function is quadratized by taking a Taylor series approximation about a nominal trajectory or using optimization techniques (e.g. the Quasi-Newton method) where the nonquadratic objective function is used directly to find an optimal control solution.
+The number of agents is not a controlled quantity and can be normalized out of the objective function (this can be shown by examining Eq.~\eqref{overalleqn}).
+In this work we do not desire to control the number of agents but rather control individual agents to track the desired ``concentration” or distribution of agents.
+Under the proposed formulation, the distribution of agents is indeed a controllable quantity using the control inputs defined in Eq.~\eqref{overalleqn}.